April 1 – October 31

 In 1996 the Committee appointed by Frederick County strongly recommended placing a Civil War Museum in the courthouse.

 Frederick County completed extensive renovation of the courthouse in 2003.
 Leading the project were Reader-Swartz Architects & Lantz Construction, who received an award for the historic renovation.

 Today, the Old Court House Civil War Museum houses a nationally recognized collection and provides tours of the building.
-It is opened year round.

 The purpose of the Shenandoah Valley Civil War Museum is to: